-In June 2016, Illinois Senate Bill 3096 was passed.
-This bill builds on the existing rape kit processing law and improves the response to sexual assault.
-The bill requires trauma-informed training for law enforcement investigators, first responders and 911 operators; law enforcement officers to complete written reports of every sexual assault complaint; and law enforcement agencies and 911 centers to have trauma-informed, victim-centered policies governing sexual assault responses.
-SB 3096 grants survivors the right to know the status of their kits and extends the time period under which survivors can consent to the release of their rape kits for testing to five years.
-The bill is currently on the Governor's desk for approval.
+Also in 2016, Illinois enacted a law that builds upon the existing rape kit law and improves the state’s response to sexual assault.
+The law requires trauma-informed training for law enforcement investigators, first responders and 911 operators; law enforcement officers to complete written reports of every sexual assault complaint; and law enforcement agencies and 911 centers to have trauma-informed, survivor-centered policies governing sexual assault responses.
+The law also grants victims the right to know the status of their kits.

 May 27, 2016

 March 27, 2016

 January 4, 2016

 September 14, 2016